NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 SfS has been run successfully on a site close to the Lunar South Pole, at around 85.5 degrees South.
 Its size was 14336 x 11008 pixels, at 1 m/pixel.
-It had more than 814 LRO NAC images.
+It used 814 LRO NAC images.
 The shadows on the ground were observed to make a full 360 degree loop.
 A seamless terrain was created.

-The challenges encountered were that the topography was very steep, the shadows extensive and varied drastically from image to image, and some portions of the terrain showed up only in some images.
+The challenges encountered were that the shadows were extensive and varied drastically from image to image, and some portions of the terrain showed up only in some images.
 All this made it difficult to register the images to each other and to the ground.

 We solved this by doing bundle adjustment with a large number of images that were sorted by illumination conditions.
 We made sure that